©2021 by Stacy Wilkinson

 • This panel always starts on the Wrong Side

-• When drawing up first loop of FpDc, bring the loop to the height of the current dc to avoid puckering or pulling on this row (it should lay flat)
+• While drawing up first loop of FpDc, bring the loop to the height of the current dc to avoid puckering or pulling on this row (it should lay flat)

-• When working a FpDc, be sure NOT to work the st behind it, as you’ve already worked that stitch, only 2 rows below.
+• As you work a FpDc, be sure NOT to work the st behind it, as you’ve already worked that stitch, only 2 rows below.

 With Color B (Scuba)

-Row 17: WS: Rep row 11, switch to Color C (White) and break color B (Scuba) leaving a longer yarn tail for seaming later.
+17: WS: Rep row 11, switch to Color C (White) and then break color B (Scuba) leaving a longer yarn tail for seaming later.

 Single Crochet Transition

-Row 18: RS: With Color C, rep row 9; switch to Color A (Grey) and break Color C.
+18: RS: With Color C, rep row 9, then switch to Color A (Grey) and break Color C.

-Row 19: WS: With Color A, rep row 9; switch to Color C (White) and break Color A.
+19: WS: With Color A, rep row 9, then switch to Color C (White) and break Color A.

-Row 20: RS: With Color C, rep row 9; switch to Color B (Scuba), and break Color C.
+20: RS: With Color C, rep row 9, then switch to Color B (Scuba), and break Color C.

 Alpine Section 2

-Row 30: With Color C, rep row 18, switching to Color A (Grey) and break Color C.
+Row 30: With Color C, rep row 18, then switch to Color A (Grey) and break Color C.

 This panel will start by joining in the original foundation made at the beg of Panel 1.

-With Panel 1 upside down and wrong side facing, join Color A in right corner.
-Join with standing sc and work 1 sc in ea st across, turn.
+With Panel 1 upside down and wrong side facing, join Color A in right corner with standing sc and then work 1 sc in ea st across, turn.
 (30 sc)

 Repeat Panel 1 starting with row 2 and fasten off when completed.